tacc-wbomar/tacc-web-jobs-page/src/directory/README.md

 # Staff Directory

-This project compiles data into templates to create markup for the body of the [SC2019 standalone webpage][tacc-sc19].
+This project compiles data into templates to create markup for the body of the [TACC Staff Directory][tacc-dir].

 ## Usage